davepinch/pinchy.cc/scratchpad.md

 This page is a scratchpad of rough notes and ideas.
 Feel free to send a PR if you want to implement something or send me to an implementation on your blog.

+# Hierarchical pattern #Lofty Thoughts
+Organize writing (cues, fragments, etc.) into a hiearchy.
+Each item that becomes its own stream, is changed from a file to folder.

 # Surfing Reality Playlist
   - Oblivion by Nora En Pure
   - Amanha by Vintage Culture